-35. BOARD OF DIRECTORS - REMUNERATION AND TERMS OF OFFICE
+35.34.
+BOARD OF DIRECTORS - REMUNERATION AND TERMS OF OFFICE

-- 35.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other Non-Executive Directors. - 35.2 The Trust shall establish a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other Executive Directors.
+- 34.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other Non-Executive Directors. - 35.134.2 Non-Executive directors will serve 3-year terms up to a maximum of 9 years in total, at the discretion of the Council of Governors.
+Agreement beyond this would be for exceptional reasons only. - 34.3 The Trust shall establish a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other Executive Directors. - 35.234.4 Associate Non-Executive directors appointed by the Board of Directors will generally serve 3 year terms of office up to a maximum of 9 years in total.

-36. REGISTERS
+36.35.
+REGISTERS

-- 36.1 The Trust shall have: - 36.1.1 a register of members showing, in respect of each Member, the constituency to which they belong and, where there are Classes within it, the Class to which they belong; - 36.1.2 a register of members of the Council of Governors; - 36.1.3 a register of interests of Governors; - 36.1.4 a register of Directors; and - 36.1.5 a register of interests of the Directors. - 36.2 The process of admission to and removal from the registers shall be as set out in Annex 9.
+36.135.1 The Trust shall have:

+- 36.1.135.1.1 a register of members showing, in respect of each Member, the constituency to which they belong and, where there are Classes within it, the Class to which they belong; - 36.1.235.1.2 a register of members of the Council of Governors; - 36.1.335.1.3 a register of interests of Governors; - 36.1.435.1.4 a register of Directors; and - 36.1.535.1.5 a register of interests of the Directors. - 36.235.2 The process of admission to and removal from the registers shall be as set out in Annex 9.

-37. REGISTERS - INSPECTION AND COPIES
+37.36.
+REGISTERS - INSPECTION AND COPIES

-- 37.1 The Trust shall make the registers specified in paragraph 36 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 37.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of: - 37.2.1 any member of the Service Users and Carers' Constituency; and - any other member of the Trust, if they so requests. - 37.3 So far as the registers are required to be made available: - 37.3.1 they are to be available for inspection free of charge at all reasonable times; and - 37.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 37.4 If the person requesting a copy or extract is not a Member of the Trust, the Trust may impose a reasonable charge for doing so.
+- 37.136.1 The Trust shall make the registers specified in paragraph 36 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 37.236.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of:

+37.2.136.2.1 any member of the Service Users and Carers' Constituency; and

+37.2.236.2.2 any other member of the Trust, if they so requests.

+37.336.3 So far as the registers are required to be made available:

+- 37.3.136.3.1 they are to be available for inspection free of charge at all reasonable times; and - 37.3.236.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 37.436.4 If the person requesting a copy or extract is not a Member of the Trust, the Trust may impose a reasonable charge for doing so.

-38. DOCUMENTS AVAILABLE FOR PUBLIC INSPECTION
+38.37.
+DOCUMENTS AVAILABLE FOR PUBLIC INSPECTION

-38.1 The Trust shall make the following documents available for inspection by members of the public free of charge at all reasonable times:
+38.137.1 The Trust shall make the following documents available for inspection by members of the public free of charge at all reasonable times: